Management of Failed Spinal Anesthesia

 Management:

--If the operation is on the anesthetized limb, the surgeon should know that the other leg has sensation, and the patient should be reassured and closely monitored.
+-If the operation is on the anesthetized limb, the surgeon should know that the other leg has a sensation, and the patient should be reassured and closely monitored.

 -Otherwise, turning the patient onto the unblocked side if a hyperbaric solution was used (or the reverse for plain solutions) may facilitate spread.